Cervical cancer risks and causes

 A type of study called a meta analysis combines the results of several individual studies looking into a particular topic.
 This is more reliable than the results of a single study.
-A recent meta analysis showed the risk of squamous cell cervical cancer is increased by 50% in women who currently smoke.
-Another study has estimated that around 200 cases of cervical cancer in 2010 were linked to smoking.
+A recent meta analysis showed the risk of squamous cell cervical cancer is doubled in women who currently smoke.
+An estimated 7% of cervical cancers in the UK are linked to smoking.

 This is because a healthy immune system normally protects you from cells that have become abnormal.
 Your immune system will kill off the cells and so prevent them from becoming cancerous.

 Research that looked at a number of studies together shows that taking the pill could increase a woman's risk of developing cervical cancer.
 It is not clear why this is.
 The researchers took account of other factors, such as the number of sexual partners, smoking, and most importantly, infection with HPV.
 Researchers suspected that there was a link with taking the pill, but clear evidence has not come out of the studies until more recently.

 Before now we thought that the pill was statistically linked to cervical cancer because women on the pill are more likely to be sexually active and so more at risk of picking up HPV.
 Also, they do not necessarily use barrier contraception (condom or cap) which could prevent them picking up the HPV.
 But now it seems that it may actually directly increase the risk.

 Recent research suggests that amongst women who have taken the pill for at least 5 years, risk is almost doubled.
 But this is still a small risk, and it is important to know that taking the pill can help to protect you against womb and ovarian cancers.